kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ## Summary

-The enhancement allows a single device to be allocated to multiple requests.
+Without this KEP, device sharing is done by having multiple pods (and/or containers) reference the same resource claim, and that resource claim has allocated the device.
+With this KEP, independent resource claims (and/or requests within a claim) can allocate shares of the same underlying device.
+This enables resource sharing across pods that are completely unrelated, potentially even across different namespaces.

+Additionally, if a device supports sharing, its resource (capacity) can be managed through a defined sharing policy.
+When such a policy is specified, the device may be allocated to multiple independent requests, up to its total capacity, with the platform enforcing the policy and managing allocations on each request accordingly.
+In contrast, if no sharing policy is defined, the device is treated as freely shareable and not dedicated to any specific request.
+As a result, the resource without a sharing policy imposes no constraints on how new requests are processed.
+Notably, each of these independent resource claims can still be referenced by one or more pods.
-By default, the device resources are shared freely without any guarantees.
+However, the device resources allocated to each request are shared without any isolation guarantees among the pods that reference the same request.
-The resource is not dedicated to any single request.
-A specific resource is considered to have limited or guaranteed sharing only if a sharing policy is specified.
-The device can be allocated until all available limited resources are consumed by requests.

 To achieve this, this KEP introduces
 - a new device field to distinguish between “shareable” and “unshareable” devices,